hendri2808/kvp/utils/staking-miner/README.md

 Unlike the injected image that requires a Linux pre-built binary, this option does not requires a Linux host, nor Rust to be installed.
 The trade-off however is that it takes a little longer to build and this option is less ideal for CI tasks.
-You may build the multi-stage image the root of the Polkadot repository with:
+You may build the multi-stage image the root of the kvp repository with:
 ```
 TODO: UPDATE THAT
 docker build -t staking-miner -f scripts/ci/dockerfiles/staking-miner/staking-miner_builder.Dockerfile .